dmussie/movie-sagas-project/README.md

 Feature List

 # Home/List Page
-[] - add onClick/onChange to navigate to /details on click of poster (look back to gallery assignment for reference) [] - link/navigation to Add Movie Page
+[x] - add onClick/onChange to navigate to /details on click of poster (look back to gallery assignment for reference) [] - link/navigation to Add Movie Page

 # Details Page